The Best Drywall Anchors of 2024, Tested and Reviewed

 In choosing which anchors to test, we drew upon our experience using and installing drywall anchors and determined the most important features they should have.
 Then we picked out the different types of anchors a DIYer would use, rounded them up, and put them through testing.

-To test the drywall anchors against the manufacturers’ claims (and each other), we screwed a sheet of drywall onto a heavy-duty wooden shelving unit and installed the individual anchors.
+To test the wall anchors for drywall against the manufacturers’ claims (and each other), we screwed a sheet of drywall onto a heavy-duty wooden shelving unit and installed the individual anchors.
 We noted how easy they were to install or if there were any issues.
 We created a custom hook to hang from each anchor and then added weight plates to test the anchors’ ability to hold the weight they’re rated for (or aren’t rated for, in some cases).
 Those that passed got an award based on their strengths, and we left those that failed off the list.

 Our Top Picks